jgasteiz/ultra-simple-blog/README.rst

 Ultra Simple Blog
 =================

-* The main app is in simpleblog/
+* The main app is in simpleblog/ with its templates and staticfiles
-* Templates are in templates/
-* Stylesheets and Javascript files in static/stylesheets & static/js

 Installed apps
 --------------